Using your recycling bins

 Glass bottles and jars - but not if they're broken

 Aerosol cans (that are empty) - for example deodorant bottles and air fresheners

 If your brown recycling bin gets full, you can use plastic bags to leave additional brown bin waste at the side of the bin.
-Do not put plastic bags inside the bin.
+Do not put plastic bags inside your bin.

 Items that shouldn’t go in your brown recycling bin include:

-- Anything plastic that’s not a bottle or a lid - all food packaging, carrier bags, soup or yogurt pots, margarine tubs, fruit or vegetable punnets
+Anything plastic that isn’t a bottle or a lid - all food packaging, carrier bags, soup or yoghurt pots, margarine tubs, fruit or vegetable punnets

 Green household bin